Skip to content

 Snags

 These can happen when you catch part of the fibre on something sharp, like a zip or piece of jewellery.
-However tempting it may be, do not cut off the fibre that has come loose or a hole will appear!
+However tempting it may be, do not cut off the fibre that has become loose as a hole could appear.

-The best thing to do is to stretch the fabric around the snag in different direction to try and manipulate the thread back in to place, with a little bit of coaxing, it should go back in to place.
+The best thing to do is to stretch the fabric around the snag in different directions, to try and manipulate the thread back in to place.
+With a little bit of coaxing, it should go back in to place.

 Stains